Wisconsin's infectious waste regulations

-The U.S. Centers for Disease Control is recommending routine management and disposal of healthcare waste from COVID-19 patients or persons under investigation.
-For more information on requirements and recommended practices for healthcare facilities, households and waste management professionals handling COVID-19-related healthcare waste, see the COVID-19 tab on this page.
+The U.S. Centers for Disease Control and Prevention is recommending routine management and disposal of healthcare waste from COVID-19 patients or persons under investigation.
+For more information on requirements and recommended practices for healthcare facilities, households and waste management professionals handling COVID-19-related waste, see the COVID-19 tabs on this page.

 The difference between infectious waste and medical waste

 Basically, infectious waste is waste that can pass on infectious diseases to people or animals, such as sharps (including hypodermic needles, syringes and lancets), blood or human tissue.
 Medical waste is infectious waste plus any non-infectious waste that may be mixed with them.

 - In s.
 287.07(7)(c)1.c., Wis.
 Stats., Infectious waste means solid waste that contains pathogens with sufficient virulence and in sufficient quantity that exposure of a susceptible human or animal to the solid waste could cause the human or animal to contract an infectious disease.

 - In s.
 299.51(1)(b), Wis.
 Stats., Medical waste means infectious waste, as defined above, and other waste that contains or may be mixed with infectious waste.

 Note that medical waste does not mean all of the waste produced in a healthcare setting.
 Non-infectious materials from a healthcare facility are considered to be "medical waste" only if the generator mixes them with infectious waste or manages them as though they are infectious waste.
 Any other waste materials from a healthcare facility are not considered "medical waste" under Wisconsin law.
 If possible, these non-infectious items should be reused or recycled.

 The following items are presumed to be infectious waste.